 If your gift recipient ever struggles to keep track of their passport, boarding pass and any other essential documents, they might appreciate a passport cover and organiser.

 The final treat-type stocking stiffer for travel lovers is money towards an experience while they’re travelling.
-I have not yet found a flight voucher site that is good value for money, but I have been given Eurostar vouchers, which have been great, as I live in London – I used them for a day trip to Paris.
+I have not yet found a flight voucher site that is good value for money, but I have been given Eurostar vouchers, which have been great, as I live in London.
+I recently used them for a day trip to Paris.

 Security-conscious Travel Stocking Stuffers

-I don’t mean to scare-monger, but of course there are some risks when you travel – but there are also some things you can do to mitigate those risks.
+I don’t mean to be a fear-monger, but, of course, there are some risks when you travel.
+But there are also some things you can do to mitigate those risks.